 Anyone can submit a story, but it must include an insurance policy (life, disability or long-term care) or annuity to be eligible.
 It is highly recommended to include the involvement of an active licensed insurance professional or team member in your submission.

 How to Enter

 To submit an entry, you can fill out the online application form along with a written essay or video submission at: lifehappens.org/reallife.
 Anyone who submits an entry will receive written notification of confirmation that their entry was received.
 There is no cost to enter.

-Stories will be reviewed and selected by an internal group that may include Life Happens’ staff and business leaders, all of whom are involved in, and/or are knowledgeable about, the insurance industry.
+Stories will be reviewed and selected by an internal group that may include Life Happens’ staff, all of whom are knowledgeable about the insurance industry.
 Entries will be deliberated primarily on the compelling nature of the stories and how well they demonstrate the role and value of life, disability, long-term care insurance or annuity.
 Exceptional service on the part of the agent will also be important.
 Life Happens reserves the right, in its sole discretion, to disqualify any entry for any reason, including but not limited to entries Life Happens deems to be inappropriate, offensive, infringing third party rights or is not in keeping with its image.
 The decisions, based on judging, background checks, and availability to participate in Real Life Stories activities, will be final and binding.